kyleyoung1121/TheParksDepartment/Tasklist.md

 # Task List

 ## Nate's tasks
-1. Research historically native animal species to Ohio.
+1. Research historic or extant invasive and native species to Ohio.
-2. Research historically native plant species to Ohio.
-3. Research invasive plant species currently inhabiting Ohio.
-4. Research invasive animal species currently inhabiting Ohio.
-5. Specify animal species that will be included in game.
-6. Specify plant species that will be included in game.
+2. Specify species that will be included in game.
-7. Investigate animal species and accumualte facts.
-8. Investigate plant species and accumualte facts.
-9. Design how plant spread will be implemented.
-10. Design how animal reproduction will be implemented.
-11. Design how plant consumption will be implemented.
+3. Design and implement plant behavior (spread and consumption by animals)
-12. Design how animal predation will be implemented.
+4. Design and implement animal behavior (reproduction and predation mechanics)
-13. Develop algorithms and methods for animal behavior.
-14. Test plant spread mechanic.
-15. Validate that plant spread mechanic works correctly.
-16. Refine plant spread mechanic.
-17. Test animal reproduction mechanic.
-18. Validate that animal reproduction mechanic works correctly.
-19. Refine animal reproduction mechanic.
-20. Test plant consumption mechanic.
-21. Validate that plant consumption mechanic works correctly.
-22. Refine plant consumption mechanic.
-23. Test animal predation mechanic.
-24. Validate that animal predation mechanic works correctly.
-25. Refine animal predation mechanic.
+5. Test the AI of animals and plants, ensuring they interact with each other and the world properly.

 ## Kyle's tasks
 1. Develop 'looking' actions. (camera pan/zoom, plant/animal/object selection)